 2.7.2 Create a subcommittee for peer-review of research applications to the NASBS for funding including judgement of scientific quality and feasibility and a process for awarding available funding.
 The subcommittee is to include the NASBS Vice-President, President-Elect, two Research Committee Co-Chairs and three other members of the Research Committee.
 One Research Committee Co-Chair will chair the subcommittee meeting.

-2.8.0 Surgical Education Committee: Shall consist of a chair and 10 members whose term of office shall be three (3) years with alternating and overlapping appointments, and the option for one renewal to the committee.
+2.8.0 Surgical Education Committee: Shall consist of a chair, co-chair, and an open number of, but no less than five (5), members whose term of office shall be three (3) years with alternating and overlapping appointments, and the option for one renewal to the committee.
+The committee shall include the immediate past chair for a one (1) term of service for continuity.
 The Function of the committee is to assess the educational needs of the membership through a variety of sources (surveys, evaluations, etc).
 The committee shall develop educational activities in response to these needs.
 The committee shall further communicate these educational needs and objectives to the Annual Meeting Scientific Program Committee.
 The committee shall ensure that Society educational activities are consistent with the needs of the membership and CME compliant.
 The committee shall be in charge of curriculum and appointing faculty for the summer hands-on course.
 The Executive Director and/or appointee(s) shall serve on this committee and be responsible for keeping appropriate educational records.

-2.9.0 International Committee: Shall consist of the President, President-Elect, Vice President, up to four active members and up to six International members.
+2.9.0 International Committee: Shall consist of a chair and up to four active members and up to six International members.
 The members will serve a term of three years, renewable once.
 The Committee will build the participation of international skull base surgeons in the NASBS and explore collaboration with other skull base societies.
+The committee shall oversee the travel scholarship program, reviewing and scoring all applications, and determining annual scholarship recipients.

-2.10.0 History Committee: Shall consist of a chair and six members whose term of office shall be three years with alternating and overlapping appointments, and the option for one renewal to the committee.
+2.10.0 History Committee: Shall consist of a chair and an open number of, but no less than five (5), members whose term of office shall be three years with alternating and overlapping appointments, and the option for one renewal to the committee.
 The committee will catalog and archive a history of the NASBS including Past-Presidents, annual meetings, important events and milestones of the society.
 The History Committee will write a biography of each Past President and the important accomplishments during their presidency suitable for publication on the NASBS website and in the official journal.